-The majority of our Festival takes place in Jacome Plaza: Plaza Stage, Young Artists Showcase (Wildflower Stage), Songwriting Competition, Children’s Show, Festival Store, Ballad Tree, Arts & Crafts and Food Vendors and the Beer Garden.
+The majority of our Festival takes place in Jacome Plaza: Plaza Stage, Young Artists Showcase (Wildflower Stage), Songwriting Competition, Family Show, Interactive Workshops, Festival Store, Ballad Tree, Arts & Crafts and Food Vendors and the Beer Garden.

 The street level entrance to the Joel D. Valdez Library is from Jácome Plaza.
 The plaza was constructed during the construction of the Library in 1989 on the site of the family owned and operated Jácome’s Department Store.
 The plaza and was officially designated Jácome Plaza in 2003.